Borvik/react-context-selector/README.md

 # Usage

-The usage is very similar to the usage of the context api, which you can read [in their documentation](https://reactjs.org/docs/context.html).
+The usage is very similar to the usage to a mix of the context api and state, which you can read [in their documentation](https://reactjs.org/docs/context.html).

 The difference, you cannot use a context created via the context api, specifically you can't use the `useContext` hook nor `static contextType`.
 The context created here also returns a `useSelector` hook and a `withSelector` method tied to this context.
+It also returns a `useSetter`, `useGetter` and a `useState`.

 ```tsx
 import { createContext } from '@borvik/react-selector-context';